-- 15. The following principles should be adhered to by firms in the submission of financial information (sections A to E). - (a) Unless a rule requires otherwise, amounts to be reported within the firm's balance sheet and profit and loss account should be determined in accordance with: - (i) the requirements of all relevant statutory provisions (e.g. Companies Acts 1985 to 2006, and secondary legislation made under the these Acts) as appropriate; - (ii) UK generally accepted accounting practice (UK GAAP) or, where applicable, international accounting standards; - (iii) the provisions of (c) and (d) below. - (b) If the firm is a body corporate with one or more subsidiaries, its financial statements should be unconsolidated. - (c) (i) All amounts should be shown in pounds sterling, unless otherwise specified in the Handbook (e.g. in MIPRU 3.2.7R). - (ii) A firm should translate assets and liabilities denominated in other currencies into pounds sterling using the closing mid-market rate of exchange.
+- 15. The following principles should be adhered to by firms in the submission of financial information (sections A to E). - (a) Unless a rule requires otherwise, amounts to be reported within the firm's balance sheet and profit and loss account should be determined in accordance with: - (i) the requirements of all relevant statutory provisions (e.g. Companies Acts 1985 to 2006, and secondary legislation made under the these Acts) as appropriate; - (ii) UK generally accepted accounting practice (UK GAAP) or, where applicable, international accounting standards; - (iii) the provisions of (c) and (d) below. - (b) If the firm is a body corporate with one or more subsidiaries, its financial statements should be unconsolidated. - (c) (i) With the exception of section J, and sections K and L from 31 December 2012, all amounts should be shown in one of the reporting currencies accepted by the GABRIEL system, unless otherwise specified in the Handbook (e.g. in MIPRU 3.2.7R).
+Section J, and sections K and L from 31 December 2012, must be completed in pounds sterling. - (ii) A firm should translate assets and liabilities denominated in other currencies into the chosen reporting currency using the closing mid-market rate of exchange.

-- (iii) Taxation, when reported at a quarter or half year end, should be based on an estimate of the likely effective tax rate for the year applied to the interim profit or loss arising. - (iv) Balances on client bank accounts and related client accounts must not form part of the firm's own balance sheet. - (d) No netting is permitted (that is, amounts in respect of items representing assets or income may not be offset against amounts in respect of items representing liabilities or expenditure, as the case may be, or vice versa).
+- (iii) Taxation, when reported at a quarter or half year end, should be based on an estimate of the likely effective tax rate for the year applied to the interim profit or loss arising. - (iv) Balances on client bank accounts and related client accounts must not form part of the firm 's own balance sheet. - (d) No netting is permitted (that is, amounts in respect of items representing assets or income may not be offset against amounts in respect of items representing liabilities or expenditure, as the case may be, or vice versa).